gopro2027/ArduinoAirSuspensionController/OASMan_ESP32/docs/pressure-goal-routine.md

 - **Air-out blind spot is physical** — no feature will fix it; only the fine phase / settled reads address it.
 Don't spend effort on fancier flowing-reading models for dump.
-- **Height mode valve-close-lag model** — `getPredictedBagHeight` is an identity stub; a small model could close slightly early to account for valve-close travel (needs data).
+- **Height mode valve-close-lag model** — `getPredictedBagHeight` is an identity stub; a small model could close slightly early to account for valve-close travel.
+Prototyped once and dropped as not worth the complexity (the fine phase already corrects the residual).
+If ever revisited, the right input is the **measured rate of travel** at the moment of reading, since the overshoot is displacement after the read (`≈ velocity × lag`) — not a pressure-differential proxy.
 - **Height mode in-loop pressure ceiling** — TODO in `goalRoutine`; heavy load or a stuck level sensor could over-pressure a bag while chasing height.
 - **Manual-move capture** still uses fixed settle waits (`OFFSET_SAMPLE_SETTLE_MS`/`_DOWN_MS`) rather